Floflis/Floflis-DNA/README.md

 You can download a packaged release [here](https://github.com/Floflis/Floflis-DNA/releases/download/071/Floflis.DNA.tar.gz).

+Lite version (needs manual update) [here](https://github.com/Floflis/Floflis-DNA/releases/download/071/Floflis.DNA.Lite.tar.gz).

-If you need the source, please don't directly download the source; clone it. (you can download as compressed file, but you will need manual work to update Floflis).
+If you need the source, please don't directly download the source; clone it. (you can download as compressed file, but you will need manual work to update Floflis, like on the Lite version).

 For more details, visit our [downloads page](https://floflis.github.io/download/).

 ## Before installing

 **Note**: You can skip this step if your device haves enough storage space available.
-If the target device is limited (like a WiFi router), this pre-install step will be needed.
+If the target device is limited (like a WiFi router), this pre-install step will be needed, except when you'd already downloaded the Lite version.

 If you wish to remove the updates module (which includes .git folder), please copy the `Floflis DNA` folder, so you will have a copy which you can update (`git pull`).